npsot_bluebonnet_full_color

 Maintenance

 Drought, wind, and heat tolerant.
 Trees have few diseases or insect problems.
-Grows moderately fast and have beautiful fall color.
-An attractive and hardy tree, useful as a specimen or in groves.
+An attractive and hardy tree that is moderate to slow growing depending on conditions.
+Useful as a specimen or in groves.
 Can become a large tree in deep soil.
 In shallow soil it often remains a small tree.
-Propagation: Seed.
-Cuttings.
-Replaces invasive: Chinese Pistache.
+Leaves turn a golden color in the fall.
+Native habitat: stream banks, wood margins, rocky hillsides.
+Can be hard to find in nurseries.
+WARNING: fruit poisonous to humans.
+Propagation: seed, cutting.
+Replaces non-natives: Chinese Pistache and Chinaberry.

 Comments